 According to Richard Lee, the Waukegan Public Library Executive Director, "Knowing how to navigate the health care system is essential to our community, especially when almost 72,000 Lake County adults are uninsured.
 As a library, our mission is to ensure that our patrons have access to the information and resources that they need to be successful.
 When access to health care is a barrier to that success, we must do what we can to remove the obstacles.
 Health literacy has become one of our most important recent initiatives."
 Through their participation in Enroll Lake County, Waukegan Public Library aims to enroll 1,000 individuals during the upcoming enrollment period that runs from October 2013 to March 2014.

-Waukegan Public Library, a 2013 IMLS National Medal Winner, shared their story and insights into how libraries can address emerging community information needs regarding the Affordable Care Act in a recent webinar hosted by WebJunction.
-The full presentation and related resources are available at the webinar archive page.
+Waukegan Public Library, a 2013 IMLS National Medal Winner, shared their story and insights into how libraries can address emerging community information needs regarding the Affordable Care Act in a webinar hosted by WebJunction.
+A recording of the webinar is available on YouTube.